 Each 20 credits equals 200 notional learning hours.
 This includes between 15 and 30 hours of taught time per 20 credit unit alongside independent, collaborative or work-based study.

-You can look at all the scheduled teaching time for units for this academic year by downloading the MA AP Timetable 2016-17 (PDF209KB)
+You can look at all the scheduled teaching time for units for this academic year by downloading the MA AP Timetable 2018-19 (PDF 98KB).

 To apply for a place on the MA Academic Practice you must meet the following entry requirements:

-- PgCert Academic Practice Art, Design and Communication, or comparable academic credit accrued within the last five years (AAC) or prior experiential learning (APEL)
+- PgCert Academic Practice Art, Design and Communication, or comparable academic credit accrued within the last 5 years (AAC) or prior experiential learning (APEL)

-- IELTS 7.0 with a minimum of 6.5 on each element or equivalent (if you have not completed your secondary or higher education in the medium of english language)
+- IELTS 7.0 with a minimum of 6.5 on each element or equivalent (if you have not completed your secondary or higher education in English)

 You can find out more about AAC or APEL on our Apply page.